 The Metropolitan St. Louis Equal Housing Opportunity Council provides a list of tenant rights, which you should be familiar with if you will be renting an apartment.

 If you decide to rent an apartment or other housing off campus, it is strongly recommended that you purchase renter’s insurance.
 Renter’s insurance covers your personal property in case of fire, damage or theft.
 You can find an insurance agent by searching online.

-The Washington University Police Department (WUPD) provides an apartment security checklist that you can print and use when checking out your new apartment.
+The Washington University Police Department (WUPD) provides an apartment security checklist to print and use when checking out your new apartment.

 Apartments owned by WashU provide a centralized university phone system and Ethernet connection and are managed by Quadrangle Housing.
 Most of the apartments are located in the Skinker–DeBaliviere and north of Delmar areas which are within 10-20 minutes walking distance from the university and are well served by the free university shuttle service.

 Non WashU-Owned Apartments

 The Apartment Referral Service is a WashU office that maintains a list of private landlords.
 Privately owned apartments are available in all of the neighborhoods surrounding campus.
 View their listings online or visit their office for more assistance.

 Many international students and scholars lease and sublet apartments in the St. Louis area.
 While most people have no problems, it is important for those who are seeking to rent an apartment (or sublease an apartment) to be careful and wary of possible scams.

 According to the U.S. Federal Trade Commission, there are three primary ways to know whether or not an apartment rental opportunity or inquiry is a scam: